fsalinas26/cpp-login-menu/README.md

 ### ExtendLicense.js (Admin Only)
 **Name:** extend
 **body:** username, extendBy
-Extends the expiry date of the database entry where username is found. **extendBy** takes days.
+Extends the expiry date of the table entry where username is found. **extendBy** takes days.

 ### GenerateKey.js (Admin Only)
 **Name:** generate
 **body:** length, rank
-Inserts a new license key into the database with length (in days) and rank.
+Inserts a new license key into the table with length (in days) and rank.

 ### Login.js
 **Name:** login
 **body:** username, password, HWID
-Returns rank, user variable, expiry date, and login success if an entry is found in the database.
+Returns rank, user variable, expiry date, and login success if an entry is found in the table.

 ### LookupUser.js (Admin Only)
 **Name:** find
 **body:** entry
-Returns all key/value data of a user in the database where either username or license are found.
+Returns all key/value data of a user where either username or license are found in the table.

 ### Redeem.js
 **Name:** redeem
 **body:** username, password, hwid, license
-Populates an entry in the database where license is found.
+Populates an entry in the table where license is found.

 ### ResetHWID.js (AdminOnly)
 **Name:** resethwid
 **body:** username, password (not required if calling from admin route)
-Resets the HWID of an entry in the database where username is found.
+Resets the HWID of an entry in the table where username is found.
 The HWID reset cooldown can be set in config.json.

 ### ShowAllUsers.js (AdminOnly)
 **Name:** show
 **body:** n/a
-Returns an array of objects of all entries in the database.
+Returns an array of objects of all entries in the table.

-## Authentication
+## HTTP Request
+Each request is [initialized](https://github.com/fsalinas26/cpp-login-menu/blob/master/Login%20Form/Server%20Auth/Authentication.cpp#L25) with a random session IV, and is encrypted using AES-256-CFB and [encoded](https://github.com/fsalinas26/cpp-login-menu/blob/master/Login%20Form/Server%20Auth/Authentication.cpp#L35-L39) in Base64URL.
+Both client and server will have a shared secret.